Production installation

 armadactl connects to localhost:50051 by default with no authentication.

-For authentication please create a config file described below.
+For authentication, create a config file as follows.

 Config file

-You can also set location of the config file using command line argument:
+You can also set the location of the config file using command line argument:

 armada command --config=/config/location/config.yaml